Student FICA Exemption

 Automatic Refund Process

-Student OASI Exemption status is set at census date for each academic period.
-Census date is at least twelve class days into an academic term.
+Student FICA Exemption status is set after Census Day for each academic period.
+Census Day is usually at least twelve class days into an academic term.
+If there is a payroll period ending prior to the 12th class day, which follows a break of five weeks or more, the payroll system will not know if the student qualifies for the exemption until the 12th class day.
 As a result there may be pay periods prior to the student exemption determination in which a student may be paid and taxed.
-For each academic period, there will be one automatic refund process to issue any refunds due as a result of this timing difference.
-The refunds will process through the payroll system and in most cases, refunds will be processed on the next available payroll following the census date.
-Students must have their social security number entered into Banner (student record) for the process to work.
-Student social security numbers are cross-referenced with employment records and therefore must be present to exempt the student from FICA taxes.
-If employees are not included in the automatic process then employees will have to contact payroll and will be dealt with on a case by case basis.
+However, the tax withheld will be refunded on the next pay day.
+For each academic period, there will be at least one automatic refund process to issue any refunds due as a result of this timing difference.
+The refunds will process through the payroll system and in most cases, refunds will be processed on the next available pay day following Census Day.
+Students must have their Social Security Number entered into Banner (student record) for the process to work.
+Student Social Security Numbers are cross-referenced with employment records and therefore must be present to exempt the student from FICA taxes.
+If employees are not included in the automatic process, then employees will have to contact Payroll and will be dealt with on a case by case basis.